niran/larpcoin-toolkit/README.md

 The gamemaster sets an initial USD or ETH denominated price for the game piece NFT and a time period for expiration.
 Users pay with the currency they have.
 Behind the scenes, that currency is automatically swapped for larpcoins.
 The larpcoins are deposited in the slowlock, where they will be slowly released over time for the players to control together.

-Unlike typical NFTs, the game piece NFTs at the core of a larpcoin are non-transferable and time-limited.
-However, players are encouraged to create more traditional NFTs that can also be minted using the larpcoin.
+Game piece NFTs can be transferred without any restrictions until the player registers to vote with their game piece.
+After that, one game piece per round will be locked in the player's account, while the remaining can still be transferred.

 ## Player Control